Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-We pass now to problem \eqref{1eq:1.1}, i.e. we consider a cylinder with Fisher-KPP nonlinearities both in the interior and its complement.
-For this geometry, it will be convenient to denote $x:=x_1$ and $y:=(x_2,\ldots,x_N)$.
+We now pass to problem \eqref{1eq:1.1}, i.e., we consider a cylinder $\O=\R\times B_R\subset\R^N$ with Fisher-KPP nonlinearities both in the interior and its complement.
+As already said in the introduction, for this geometry it will be convenient to denote a generic point of $\R^N$ by $(x,y)$ with $x\in\R$ and $y\in\R^{N-1}$.

-As in the previous section, we will first determine the long-time behavior for system \eqref{1eq:1.1}, while, in the second part, we characterize its asymptotic speed of propagation in the $x$ direction, as well as some qualitative properties of such a speed.
+As in the previous section, we will first determine the long-time behavior of the solutions of~\eqref{1eq:1.1}, while, in the second part, we characterize their asymptotic speed of propagation in the $x$ direction, as well as some qualitative properties of such a speed.